agoravoting/agora-ciudadana/docs/api.rst

 .. http:get:: /user/username_available/

-   Checks if a username is avaliable
+   Checks if a username is available

    :status 200 OK: when the username is available
    :status 400 BAD REQUEST: when the username isn"t available